 Join us on select days throughout the school year as homeschool students come together to explore a variety of science concepts!
 Each day will feature age-appropriate activities held in our educational classrooms and the Big Lab.
 See below for dates, topics and availability.

-Registration for Fall 2015 will begin in August.
+Enrollment for Fall 2016 will begin in August.

 - Pre-registration is required and space is limited.
-See registration section below for additional information, and check back in August 2015 to download a registration form.
+See registration section below for additional information.

 Home School Groups